Skip to main content

 Founder of Clariti Advisory and sustainable finance leader

-A frequent panelist and public speaker covering topics including transition finance, taxonomies, and sustainable finance regulation, Jason has also participated in a number of industry standard setting workstreams to accelerate the mainstreaming of sustainable finance in Canada.
+A frequent panelist and public speaker covering topics including transition finance, taxonomies, and sustainable finance regulation, Jason has also participated in a number of industry standard-setting workstreams to accelerate the mainstreaming of sustainable finance in Canada.
 He is an advocate for using the power of capital to influence systemic change and contribute to building just, fair, and resilient communities.
 Experienced in ESG integration, thematic investing, and sustainable investing, his work focuses on crowding-in capital to shrink the funding gap in a financially efficient manner.

 FAQs

-Students must actively participate in all three sessions to earn their certificate.
+Students must actively participate in all sessions to earn their certificate.
 To emphasize our skill-focused approach, we intentionally omitted a formal evaluation process to prioritize hands-on learning and real-world application.

 Yes, the John Molson Executive Centre will provide you with a certificate for each program you complete.